Mindfulness and the holidays

 Imagination – if you don’t feel like you are a very creative person, let your children show you how to do it instead.
 They can take you on a magical journey in their imaginations (a guided meditation) and you can learn from them.
 Or if you feel pretty creative, then guide them to their favourite place, with their favourite person/animal and help them feel safe/happy/excited (whatever emotion they can feel).

 Or create/colour in mandalas.
-I talk about this in my 2nd book Connected Kids as it is a lovely way to help children meditate while colouring in.
+We explain how to do this in our Connected Kids book as it is an easy way to help children meditate while colouring.

 The most important thing to remember is to keep your practice going.
 They’ll either follow you or it will inspire them to try their own.
 Remember that kids will model your behaviour.
 At the very least it will help you feel more grounded and able to cope with the school holidays.